 A prospectus must include all the information that investors and their professional advisers would reasonably require to make an informed assessment of, among other things:

-- a the rights and liabilities attached to the securities offered; and
+- the rights and liabilities attached to the securities offered; and

-This disclosure obligation is, however, limited to information that investors and their professional advisers would ‘expect to find’ in a disclosure document, and is only required to be disclosed if a person whose knowledge is relevant (broadly being the issuer, its directors and certain persons or entities associated with the offer such as an underwriter) actually knew of the information or ought reasonably to have obtained the information by making enquiries.
+However, this disclosure obligation is limited to information that investors and their professional advisers would 'expect to find' in a disclosure document, and is only required to be disclosed if a person whose knowledge is relevant (broadly being the issuer, its directors and certain persons or entities associated with the offer, such as an underwriter) actually knew of the information or might reasonably be expected to have obtained the information by making enquiries.

 A full-form prospectus is most commonly used when raising capital as part of an initial public offering (IPO) and associated listing on the ASX.
 The company must (among other requirements for an IPO and listing) prepare a full-form prospectus containing extensive information, including:

-- a information regarding the company’s business, board, management, material projects, strategic objectives and growth prospects;
+- information regarding the company's business, board, management, material projects, strategic objectives and growth prospects;

-- b audited financial statements for the past two or three financial years;
+- audited financial statements for the past two or three financial years;

-- c an investigating accountant’s report commenting on the company’s financial information;
+- an investigating accountant's report commenting on the company's financial information;

-- d a technical expert’s report (which, for mining entities, consists of a geological report);
+- a technical expert's report (which, for mining entities, consists of a geological report);

-- e a summary of the material contracts to which the company is a party; and
+- a summary of the material contracts to which the company is a party; and

-- f various statutory compliance information (for example, information about fees paid to various advisers in relation to the listing).
+- various statutory compliance information (for example, information about fees paid to advisers in relation to the listing).

-The Australian regulatory regime recognises that when a company issues continuously quoted securities, the market should generally already have all information necessary to reach an informed view about such securities, based on previous disclosures the entity has made to the market about its activities, financial standing and prospects.
-Theoretically, the market’s view will already be reflected in the price of those continuously quoted securities.
-The regime provides that, in respect of companies who satisfy certain criteria, the prospectus content rules discussed in the ‘Prospectus’ section above will be satisfied if the issuer lodges a ‘transaction-specific prospectus’ containing certain limited prescribed content.
+The Australian regulatory regime recognises that when a company issues continuously quoted securities, the market should generally already have all information necessary to reach an informed view about the securities, based on previous disclosures the entity has made to the market about its activities, financial standing and prospects.
+Theoretically, the market's view will already be reflected in the price of those continuously quoted securities.
+The regime provides that, in respect of companies who satisfy certain criteria, the prospectus content rules discussed in the 'prospectus' subsection, above, will be satisfied if the issuer lodges a transaction-specific prospectus containing certain limited prescribed content.